 World Bulletin / News Desk

-He said the terminal will be reopened again on Wednesday to allow more Palestinian pilgrims to return to Gaza.
+The statement said that the terminal will be open from Monday until Thursday next week to allow Palestinian pilgrims coming from Cairo Airport to return to Gaza.

 Only returning pilgrims will be allowed to cross the border, the statement added.

 Israel and Egypt have blockaded the Gaza Strip by air, land and sea since 2007.